Chapter 32

 Listen to "Check 1, 2, 3" by Linsey Pollak

 He has a solid chin and is wearing shades.
-As he tinkers with the instruments on the stage, he occasionally laughs to himself and when he laughs he has a way of baring his teeth that is Xero all over.
+As he tinkers with the instruments on the stage, he occasionally laughs to himself and when he laughs he has a way of baring his teeth that is so incredibly reminiscent of Xero.

 Have a meander through the extraordinary world of Linsey Pollak